-The Canadian Securities Administrators' System for Electronic Document Analysis and Retrieval ("EDGAR") website at www.sec.gov/edgar.
+The Commission of the U.S. Securities and Exchange Commission's Electronic Document Gathering and Retrieval System ("EDGAR") website at www.sec.gov/edgar.

 OVERVIEW

 THE COMPANY

 Aurinia is a late-stage clinical biopharmaceutical company focused on developing and commercializing therapies to treat targeted patient populations that are suffering from serious diseases with a high unmet medical need.
 We are currently developing voclosporin, an investigational drug, for the potential treatment of LN, DES and proteinuric kidney diseases.